 - Passport Stamping: Ensure entry/exit stamps to avoid overstaying penalties.

-- Application Period: They must apply for the EU Blue Card within three months of their arrival.
+- Application Period: They must apply for the EU Blue Card within three months of their arrival (for eligible nationals from certain countries who wish to transition to employment).

 Upcoming ETIAS Requirement